 The evolution of the carbon cycle in the "offline" simulation is presented on Figure 13.
 The "conventional" components of the land carbon cycle (vegetation biomass, soil carbon stored in non-frozen and non-flooded environment) change between 1400 GtC during glacial maxima and 2000 GtC during interglacial peaks.
-Such an amplitude of 600 GtC of glacial-interglacial changes is typical for the models of the land carbon cycle without long term-components (Kaplan et al., 2002;

-10 Joos et al., 2004; Brovkin et al., 2002).
+Such an amplitude of 600 GtC of glacial-interglacial changes is typical for the models of the land carbon cycle without long term-components (Kaplan et al., 2002; Joos et al., 2004; Brovkin et al., 2002).
 However, when we account for permafrost, peat, and buried carbon, the magnitude is decreasing to 300-400 GtC.
 This is due to counteracting effect of the permafrost and buried carbon pools relative to the conventional components.
 Both these pools vary between 0 and 350 GtC and reach their maxima during glacials.
 The peat storage also reaches about 350 GtC, but it grows only during interglacials or warm stadials.
 Let us note that during glacial inceptions, while biomass and mineral soil carbon decrease, terrestrial carbon storage increases due to an increase in buried and permafrost carbon.
 As a result, total land carbon did not change much during the period of large ice sheet initiation.

-During the last deglaciation (Fig. 14, right), the peat storages increase monotonically reaching ca. 350 GtC at preindustrial.
+During the last deglaciation (Fig. 13, right), the peat storages increase monotonically reaching ca. 350 GtC at preindustrial.
 The conventional carbon pools increase from 1400 to 1800 GtC at the peak of interglacial (ca. 9 kyr BP), and then start to decline due to orbital forcing effect on climate in northern hemisphere.
 The permafrost and buried carbon pools show opposite behaviour, experiencing minimum at 10 and 5 ka, respectively, and grow afterwards.
 The combined effect on the total land carbon is a monotonic increase during interglacials, mostly because of peat accumulation.

-6. Discussion and conclusions
+6. Conclusions

 We present here the first simulations of the last four glacial cycles with one-way and two-way coupled carbon cycle model.
-The model is able to reproduce the major aspects of glacial-interglacial variability of climate, ice sheets and of atmospheric $CO_2$ concentration even when driven by orbital forcing alone.
-These results provide strong support to the idea that long and strongly asymmetric glacial cycles of the late Quaternary represent a direct but strongly nonlinear response of the Northern Hemisphere ice sheets to the orbital forcing which, in turn, is amplified and globalized by the carbon cycle feedback.
+The model is able to reproduce the major aspects of glacial-interglacial variability of climate, ice sheets and of atmospheric CO2 concentration even when driven by orbital forcing alone.
+In particular, the model simulates correct timing of glacial terminations and dominant 100-kyr cyclicity of the past glacial cycles.